Election-Tech-Initiative/electionguard/docs/spec/1.0.0/1_Overview.md

 ## Overview

-This document will describe the technical details of the ElectionGuard toolkit which can be used in conjunction with many new and existing voting systems to enable both end-to-end (E2E) verifiability and privacy-enhanced risk-limiting audits (RLAs).
+This document describes the technical details of the ElectionGuard toolkit which can be used in conjunction with many new and existing voting systems to enable both end-to-end (E2E) verifiability and privacy-enhanced risk-limiting audits (RLAs).
 ElectionGuard is not a complete election system.
 It instead provides components that are designed to be flexible and to promote innovation by election officials and system developers.
 When properly used, it can promote voter confidence by empowering voters to independently verify the accuracy of election results.

 ### End-to-end (E2E) verifiability